kevinslin/seed-tldr/vault/common.du.md

 `du -h {{path/to/directory}}`

-- Show the size of a single directory, in human readable units:
+- Show the size of a single directory, in human-readable units:

 `du -sh {{path/to/directory}}`